-Seamlessly Moving From The Stage To The Media – Susan Harrow on The Big Talk Podcast with Tricia Brouk
+Seamlessly Moving From The Stage To The Media – Interview by Tricia Brouk – The Big Talk Podcast

 Seamlessly Moving From The Stage To The Media.

 Tricia Brouk: Hello friends.
 Welcome to the Big talk.
 I’m Tricia Brouk.
 Welcome to this bonus episode of The Big talk.
 So many of our listeners know how to tell their story in a 45 or 60-minute keynote or even in an 18-minute talk.
 But what about a three-minute segment for TV?
 The power of being able to communicate effectively is something we are going to be talking about today.
 And I am super excited to welcome our featured guest the amazing Susan Harrow.
 Susan, are you ready to drop in?